Frequently Asked Questions

 4 - We are unable to take on any new repairs or services.

 5 - All correspondence is best handled through our email address: email@example.com

 We apologize for any inconvenience, but please know the changes are happening so that we can serve you better!
 Thank you to everyone for the last 10+ years building custom bikes, and we are excited for what the future holds.
 If interested, the full story on the changes is available here.

 Can I visit the shop?

-You sure can.
-At the moment we are available by appointment only, so please send an email to firstname.lastname@example.org to schedule a time.
+At this time we are available for bike/frame/order pickups by appointment only.
+Please send an email to firstname.lastname@example.org to schedule a time.